School of Human Ecology

 Credit through Special Programs and Exams

 A full-time student carries a minimum of 12 credits to a maximum of 18 credits, with the usual or average credit load being 15–16 credits per semester.
-A student requesting more than 18 credits in a semester needs a signed request with department approval and approval from the Assistant Dean of Student Academic Affairs.
+A student requesting more than 18 credits in a semester needs a signed request with department approval and approval from the School of Human Ecology academic dean.
 Students requesting this credit load must have earned a grade point average of at least 3.0 during the preceding semester on a program of at least 12 graded credits.
 "Graded credit" does not include courses taken on the Pass/Fail basis or Incompletes.
 Requests will be considered on an individual basis.

 A student may drop a course without indication of a "Drop" on the transcript within the first eight days of classes.
 Or, courses may be dropped with an indication on the transcript within the first eight weeks of the semester.
 It is recommended that any reduction in program be made within the first four weeks.
 See the registrar's website for specific dates.